rikasun/Study-Notes/python.md

 myset.add(1) => {1}
 mylist =  [1,1,1,1,2,2,3,3,3,3]
 set(mylist) => {1,2,3}
 ```
+The ordering operators (<, <=, >, >=) comoare two sets to determine their superset or subset relationship.
+These operators reflect the two definitions of subset (and superset).

 ### Booleans
 returns True or False.
 In python you need to capitalize T and F.